ebpf-io/ebpf.io-website/src/posts/2020-12-21-ebpf-updates/index.md

 * [_Cilium & eBPF - From Device to Service-Centric Networking_](https://docs.google.com/presentation/d/1cB4rJcdxTolIIUy5IEcb9iiUJHlMNmyT7c5eYY9D5LU/edit?usp=sharing),
   from Thomas Graf.
   Presented at NAG (Network Architecture Geeks) Cafe in December.
-Thomas outlines how eBPF allows to to build powerful service-centric networking models and how to evolve awway from the old device-centric networking model to better meet requirements of containers and cloud-native environments.
+Thomas outlines how eBPF allows to build powerful service-centric networking models and how to evolve away from the old device-centric networking model to meet requirements of containers and cloud-native environments.

 * [_Building an Esoteric Filesystem Tracing Tool with eBPF_](https://suchakra.wordpress.com/2020/11/20/building-an-esoteric-filesystem-tracing-tool-with-ebpf/),
   from Suchakra Sharma.